wmfs/cardscript/README.md

 ### <a name="attributes"></a>Widget Attributes

-Viewscript `0.0.6` supports a set of 29 common attributes from which widgets can be configured.
+QScript `0.0.6` supports a set of 29 common attributes from which widgets can be configured.
 Not one widget-type requires all these attributes.
 Attributes are often optional and some widget-types don't need an `attributes` object at all.

 | Attribute Name | Type | Description |